jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bend-holds-best.md

 I like the butterfly bend and find it easy to tie, so I'm happy to confirm that it holds so well.

-The Simple-Simon-crossover bend is my own invention.
+The Simple-Simon-crossover bend is my own creation.
 In this test it outperformed the Simple-Simon-over on which it is based.
 Since it's no harder to tie, this is fairly satisfying.
 I had hoped, though, that it would equal the security of the Simple-Simon-under.
 Maybe not.